vtitov90/vtitov90/README.md

 ### Full Stack Developer
 ### I am a Full Stack Developer with a solid foundation in building modern web applications.
 Proficient in HTML, CSS, Tailwind, JavaScript, TypeScript, and React, I create responsive, user-friendly interfaces using tools like Bootstrap, SCSS/SASS, and CSS Modules.
-On the back end, I develop RESTful APIs with Node.js and Express.js following the MVC pattern, and manage data using PostgreSQL and MongoDB.
+On the back end, I develop RESTful APIs with Node.js and Express.js following the MVC pattern, and manage data using PostgreSQL, Supabase and MongoDB.
 I also use tools such as Webpack, Vite, Git, and Jest for development and testing, and deploy apps with platforms like Vercel and Railway.
 I focus on clean, maintainable code and continuous learning.
 <br/>

 ## My Skill Set